What In The World Is Going On With Ford Shares? - Ford Motor (NYSE:F)

-Shares of several auto & auto component companies at large, including Ford, are also trading lower during Friday's session amid raised fears of an economic slowdown as investors continue to assess Wednesday's Fed commentary and 75 bps rate hike.
+Shares of several auto & auto component companies at large, including Ford, are also trading lower of late amid raised fears of an economic slowdown as investors continue to assess last Wednesday's Fed commentary and 75 bps rate hike.
 An economic slowdown could negatively impact discretionary spending.

-Ford Monday says the company expects to have about 40,000 to 45,000 vehicles in inventory at end of third quarter lacking certain parts presently in short supply
+Last Monday, the company announced expectations to have about 40,000 to 45,000 vehicles in inventory at end of third quarter lacking certain parts presently in short supply.

-- Ford says "vehicles on wheels" awaiting those parts disproportionately include high-demand, high-margin models of popular trucks and SUVs
+- Ford said "vehicles on wheels" awaiting those parts disproportionately include high-demand, high-margin models of popular trucks and SUVs

-- The company notes that completing such vehicles will shift some revenue and EBIT to fourth-quarter; based on recent negotiations, inflation-related third-quarter supply costs will be ~$1.0 billion above plan
+- The company noted that completing such vehicles will shift some revenue and EBIT to fourth-quarter; based on recent negotiations, inflation-related third-quarter supply costs will be ~$1.0 billion above plan

 - Anticipates third-quarter adjusted EBIT of between $1.4 billion and $1.7 billion